JeremyPansier/JavaEE_website/README.md

 *Save*<br/>
 <br/>**2.** Go to "Configuration", then "Subsystems", then"Mail", click on "Add" and set:

-	Name: java:jboss/mail/Gmail
+	Name: java:jboss/mail/gmail
-	JNDI Name: java:jboss/mail/Gmail (name of the resource used in 'EmailObserver.java') *Save*<br/>
+	JNDI Name: java:jboss/mail/gmail (name of the resource used in 'EmailObserver.java') *Save*<br/>
-<br/>Click on your Mail Session, then click on "View", then on "Edit" and set:
+<br/>Click on your Mail Session, then click on "View", then on "Add" and set:

 	Socket Binding: (Socket Binding name, in our ex: mail-smtp-gmail)
 	Type: smtp